"If You Knew Me" concert FAQ

 How long should each speaker's presentation be?

-We limit the stories to 5 minutes.
+We encourage the stories to be 5-7 minutes.

 Some hosts opt to hold a panel discussion after the concert to discuss breaking down barriers and building bridges in the area.
 Usually a prominent community leader facilitates it, and it is very informative and insightful.
 It gives the speakers a chance to elaborate more on their story if they feel the 5 minutes was not enough.
 It also gives the audience a chance to ask questions.